dampcardboard/ross_02/wiki/timeline.md

 - **Mid Olarune.** A week in this dreadful place!
 Glumtown is almost a fitting name.
 It is Glum.
 But it is barely a village.

 - **Early Therendor.** Back to Zarash'ak and then back to Vralkak.
 We've just made port.
 Almost two weeks, and still I think of those bodies.
 They were all like Saron.
 Bloodless, markless.
 What can this monster _do?_
+- **Mid Therendor.** After a week of ship travel and a day of foot travel, I sleep tonight not under the stars, but under Valon's rear end.
+That man needs to learn what a shower is.

 - **Mid Dravago.** The end of the three month period that Valon can bring Leonus to the Sisters of Sora Kell.